What is Unity Ads?

 eCPM Optimization Strategies

-1. Geographic Targeting eCPM varies significantly by region.
-The following table shows typical eCPM ranges for rewarded video ads:
+1. Geographic Targeting eCPM swings hard by country.
+Here are typical ranges for rewarded video:

 Region eCPM Range (2025)